Bemidji State University

 Bemidji State University is a lakeside campus offering arts, sciences and professional programs in a personal learning atmosphere focused on the environment, service and the global family.

-- Top tier – Ranked as a “top-tier” Midwest university for the fourth consecutive year by U.S. News and World Report.
+- Top tier – Ranked as a “top-tier” Midwest university for the fifth consecutive year by U.S. News and World Report.

 - Nationally recognized – Named one of the nation’s 322 most eco-friendly campuses by The Princeton Review.

-- Major opportunities – More than 50 majors and preprofessional programs, often customizable by adding an emphasis area, concentration or specialization; many Web-based options, including 400 courses and six online degree options.
+- Major opportunities – More than 50 majors and preprofessional programs, often customizable by adding an emphasis area, concentration or specialization; many on-line options, including 400 courses and six degree completion programs.

 - Service-minded – All undergraduates take an environment class related to their major.
 Students may obtain a development transcript detailing their co-curricular involvement.

 - Small classes – Nearly half of the university’s classes have 20 or fewer students; only 5 percent of classes have 50 or more students.